ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

  module (in the correct path of ./lodash assuming lodash is installed in the same folder as this script) */
 ///<amd-dependency path="./lodash" name="_" />
-///<amd-dependency path="./moment" name="moment" />

-import * as LogManager from './NFT-SS2-0.1.0/EC_Logger'
+import * as LogManager from './NFT-SS2-0.2.0/EC_Logger'
-import * as customer from "./NFT-SS2-0.1.0/DataAccess/CustomerBase"
+import * as customer from "./NFT-SS2-0.2.0/DataAccess/CustomerBase"
-import * as nsdal from "./NFT-SS2-0.1.0/DataAccess/EC_nsdal"
+import * as nsdal from "./NFT-SS2-0.2.0/DataAccess/EC_nsdal"
+import * as moment from "./NFT-SS2-0.2.0/moment"
 var log = LogManager.DefaultLogger

 /**
- * define the nsdal custom record for this client including a couple custom fields */ class Customer extends customer.Base {
+ * define the nsdal custom record for this client including a couple custom fields
+ * This could be in a separate file
+ */
+class Customer extends customer.Base {
    @nsdal.FieldType.multiselect